metalxxhead/hyprscribe/README.md

 # HyprScribe

-HyprScribe is a lightweight, bloat-free application designed to save typed or pasted text immediately without prompting the user for a save location or filename.
+HyprScribe is a lightweight, bloat-free application (currently < 300kb) designed to save typed or pasted text *NOW* without fumbling with save buttons, filenames, or save file dialogs.

+## Philosophy

+HyprScribe is not a word processor or a notes system.
+Its a digital scratchpad.
+It exists to preserve creative flow by saving text immediately and reliably, without requiring filenames, folders, or user decisions.

+If you need structure or permanent storage, use another tool.

+But if you need to write short notes that are reliably saved to disk NOW without interruption, this is for you.

 ## Description